johnengelo/ccextractor-dokuwiki/README.md

 <h2> To Do: </h2>

 <pre>
--> Add breadcrumbs
+-> Make the navbar-collapse div work when screen is scaled down -> Add breadcrumbs
 -> edit "last modified" content
 -> Edit system buttons and pretty much the system ui